reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 	- In this section, the group name is read from the environment variable and the corresponding MPL is set, in order to enforce the group name sent from the Radius server.
 	- Added support for the two new roles : secadmin and netadmin
 	- Corrected the supplementary groups of the existing roles : admin and operator.
-	- The remote users will be written into the state_DB from the Radius module itself.
+	- The remote users will be written into the USER_DB from the Radius module itself.
-	- Code for writing into the state_DB has been added => db.cpp
+	- Code for writing into the USER_DB has been added => db.cpp
 	- Changes in the Makefile and related files to compile C and C++ code together have been added.
 	- Code changes for restoring the DB entry (when the user logs in) after a save & reload is also added.
-	- swsscommon has been added as dependent module for the Radius code compilation (for writing remote users into state_DB).
+	- swsscommon has been added as dependent module for the Radius code compilation (for writing remote users into USER_DB).
 	- Rules file of the radius repo has been modified for the same purpose.

-## 12.4 Tacacs code changes
+## 13.4 Tacacs code changes
 In the tacacs repo, the following have been modified:

 1. nss_tacplus.cpp :
 	- Added support for the two new roles : secadmin and netadmin
 	- Corrected the supplementary groups of the existing groups : admin and operator.
-	- The remote users will be written into the state_DB from the Tacacs module itself.
+	- The remote users will be written into the USER_DB from the Tacacs module itself.
-	- Code for writing into the state_DB has been added => db.cpp
+	- Code for writing into the USER_DB has been added => db.cpp
 	- Changes in the Makefile and related files to compile C and C++ code together have been added.
 	- Code changes for restoring the DB entry (when the user logs in) after a save & reload is also added.
-	- swsscommon has been added as dependent module for the Tacacs code compilation (for writing remote users into state_DB).
+	- swsscommon has been added as dependent module for the Tacacs code compilation (for writing remote users into USER_DB).
 	- Rules file of the tacacs repo has been modified for the same purpose.
 	- Patch has been created with the above mentioned changes.

-## 12.5 IS-CLI Compliance
+## 13.5 IS-CLI Compliance
 NA

-## 12.6 SONiC Packaging
+## 13.6 SONiC Packaging
 NA

-## 12.7 Broadcom Silicon Considerations
+## 13.7 Broadcom Silicon Considerations
 NA

-## 12.8 Design Alternatives
+## 13.8 Design Alternatives
 NA

-## 12.9 Release Matrix
+## 13.9 Release Matrix
 Dell release - 4.1